Welcome to 2016! If you’re still trying to find your passion, don’t worry. You’ve come to the right place.

 [Related: 3 Steps to Finding Your Purpose]

-Effortlessly finding and pursuing your passions is what Gabrielle Bernstein excels at.
-In her process, she’ll help you understand how to find your passions as well as walk you through what actions to take next for each passion.
+Effortlessly pursuing and discovering your passion is what Gabrielle Bernstein excels at.
+In her process, she’ll help you understand how to find what you like to do as well as walk you through what actions to take next for each passion.

 Brainstorm and Write a Personal Mission Statement.